• 1.1 Etymology

 Play Blossom: Solve today's spelling word game by finding as many words as you can using just 7 letters.
 Longer words score more points.

-Dictionary Definition of 'hypothesis'
+Dictionary definition of hypothesis

 An educated guess or a proposed explanation for a phenomenon or a pattern of observations.
 "The experiment yielded results that supported the initial hypothesis."

-Detailed Meaning of 'hypothesis'
+Detailed meaning of hypothesis

 It is a statement that can be tested through scientific experimentation or further observation.
 In scientific research, a hypothesis is used as a starting point for an investigation, and it serves as a basis for designing experiments and collecting data to either support or disprove it.
 A hypothesis typically consists of two parts: the independent variable, which is the factor being tested, and the dependent variable, which is the effect that is being observed.
 The hypothesis states the expected relationship between the two variables.
 For example, if a scientist wants to test the effect of a new drug on blood pressure, the independent variable would be the drug and the dependent variable would be the blood pressure.
 The hypothesis in this case would be "The new drug will lower blood pressure" A hypothesis is a crucial step in the scientific method as it guides the research and helps to focus on a specific question or problem.
 The results of the research and experimentation can support or disprove the hypothesis, and it can lead to new discoveries and knowledge.
 In summary, a hypothesis is an educated guess or proposed explanation for a phenomenon or a pattern of observations, it's a statement that can be tested through scientific experimentation or further observation, it's a crucial step in the scientific method that guides the research and helps to focus on a specific question or problem.

-History and Etymology of 'hypothesis'
+History and etymology of hypothesis

 The noun 'hypothesis' draws its linguistic lineage from the combination of two ancient Greek elements.
 The first part, 'hypo,' originates from the Greek word 'hupo,' meaning 'under' or 'beneath.'
 The second component, 'thesis,' derives from 'tithēmi,' meaning 'to place' or 'to put forth.'
 In the context of scientific inquiry and philosophical discourse, the term 'hypothesis' embodies the notion of putting forth an educated guess or proposition that lies beneath the surface of empirical observation.
 It signifies a preliminary and testable explanation for a phenomenon or a pattern of observations.
 Thus, the etymology of 'hypothesis' underscores its foundational role in the systematic process of scientific inquiry, where ideas are posited as a starting point for further investigation and analysis.